mehulagg/gitlab/doc/user/project/deploy_tokens/index.md

 NOTE:
 The special handling for the `gitlab-deploy-token` deploy token is not currently implemented for group deploy tokens.
-For the deploy token to be available for CI/CD jobs, it must be created at the project level.
-For details, see [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/214014).
+For the group level deploy token to be available for CI/CD jobs a workaround is presented in
+[this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/214014).